 Fiscal 2000 was the first year in which Extreme Networks achieved profitability.
 We reported a loss for fiscal 2001 and for the quarters ended March 31, 2002, December 31, 2001 and September 30, 2001.
 In the foreseeable future, we anticipate continuing to incur significant sales, marketing and service, product development and general and administrative expenses and, as a result, we will need to generate and sustain significantly higher revenue to return to and sustain profitability.
-In addition, the amortization of deferred compensation associated with acquisitions will result in material charges that will reduce our profitability or increase our losses over coming quarters.
+In addition, the amortization of purchased goodwill and intangibles, and deferred compensation associated with acquisitions will result in material charges that will reduce our profitability or increase our losses over coming quarters, and the review in the future of intangible assets for impairment could also reduce our profitability or increase our losses in the future.
 Further, the impact of the current economic slowdown could result in additional charges.